PCHSS Workshop on Virtual Care and Research Priority Setting Strategies

-On the day after its Annual Investigator Meeting, PCHSS hosted a workshop on the themes of Virtual Care and Research Prioritisation Strategies.
+On 21 July 2020, the PCHSS hosted a workshop on the themes of Virtual Care and Research Prioritisation Strategies.
 We were joined by more than 40 investigators, health system partners and collaborators for this two-hour workshop.

 Professor Jeffrey Braithwaite, the Chief Investigator of the PCHSS, opened the workshop with an overview of the Partnership Centre and our accomplishments in Year 3.
 A summary of these can be found in our Annual Report.

 Associate Professor Liam Caffery from the University of Queensland and the PCHSS’s Telehealth Research Stream chaired the Virtual Care Workshop.
 In his presentation, he set the scene by describing the suite of activities that constitute virtual care and dispelling the perception that virtual care is synonymous with telehealth.
 Telehealth can be considered a subset of virtual care and can include telephone or video consultations, remote patient monitoring and store-and-forward data sharing between patients and health teams.
 Virtual care is generally considered healthcare provided outside of a traditional clinical face-to-face setting (hospital, GPs office, etc.) using technology.
 Virtual care includes telephone or video consultations, telemonitoring, e.g. ECG monitoring remotely, SMS, social media and patient portals, as well as accessible electronic medical records — which supports virtual care by allowing GPs and specialist to consult on cases remotely.